medic/cht-docs/content/en/apps/guides/debugging/secure-sharing-of-developer-instance.md

 * You have Apache >2.4.29 installed on the Ubuntu server and can add a new vhost to it, including an SSL cert. (nginx could be used instead as well, but not covered here)
 * You have certbot installed from letsencrypt.org

-The steps in this guide can be done on any of the cheap server providers out there (Digital Ocean has a $5/mo server https://digitalocean.com/).
+The steps in this guide can be done on any of the cheap server providers out there ([Digital Ocean](https://digitalocean.com) has a $5/mo server).

 ## Steps